-Separation is difficult not only on the parents, but the children as well.
+Separation is hugely challenging not only for the parents but also for the children.
 Parents are often unsure or unable to communicate with each other about what time the children will spend with each parent.
 It is especially difficult when the separation is not amicable.
-Preparing interim parenting arrangements to guide you prior to a formal arrangement is really important.
+For this reason, preparing interim parenting arrangements to guide you before creating a formal agreement is really important.

 PREPARE A PARENTING PLAN

 Normally the first step to work out interim parenting arrangements for children is through a parenting plan.
 This is a written agreement between the parents with or without legal advice.
 The parenting plan must be signed by both parents and should be dated.

 The issue is if the parents have not received legal advice and did not understand what they were signing, or if one parent was coerced into to agreeing and signing due to family violence or a power imbalance between the parents.

 A parenting plan is not legally binding and cannot be enforced by the Family or Federal Courts if one parent does not comply with the parenting plan.
 If either parent decided to make an Application to the Family Court or Federal Circuit Court then the parenting plan would be persuasive for the Court to make a decision based on the previous arrangements for the children.